 After the creation of the United States Navy in 1794 under President George Washington, Commodore John Barry (1745-1803) was appointed first commissioned officer and Secretary.
 He oversaw construction of the nation’s first fleet and won numerous naval victories during the American Revolution.
 Born in Ireland, Barry came to Philadelphia as a young boy and remained there until he died.
 His statue stands outside of Independence Hall.

-The museum dedicated to telling the story of the American Revolution is set in Philadelphia’s historic district, steps away from Independence Hall, the Liberty Bell and numerous other iconic and pivotal locations in American history.
+The Museum of the American Revolution – dedicated to telling the story of the American Revolution – is set in Philadelphia’s historic district, steps away from Independence Hall, the Liberty Bell and numerous other iconic and pivotal locations in American history.
 A collection of thousands of objects and immersive exhibits follow the path of the revolution from the early roots of the conflict to the Declaration of Independence to the final years of the war.
 Not to be missed is George Washington’s war tent.

 Octavius V. Catto

 Octavius V. Catto (1839-1871) lived in Philadelphia and attended the Institute for Colored Youth, which eventually became Cheyney University of Pennsylvania, the first historically black institute.
 Catto was an educator, Union army major, and political organizer and attempted to break down racial barriers.
 He worked to get Pennsylvania to ratify the 15th Amendment and in 1871, while urging Blacks to vote, he was assassinated by rioters.
 A statue dedicated to him sits on the south side of Philadelphia’s City Hall.

 Address: City Hall, 1400 JFK Blvd. (south side of City Hall)